VBRV Training & Training for Trainers

 Bat roost visiting is one of the most important activities carried out by volunteer bat workers.

 It is recommended that a homeowner with a roost in their house consults the appropriate Statutory Nature Conservation Organisation (SNCO), i.e. Natural England, Scottish Natural Heritage, Natural Resources Wales or Northern Ireland Environment Agency, before starting any works that may affect the bats or their roost, for example, timber treatment, roof repairs or cavity wall insulation.
 This ensures the bats are taken into account and avoids breaking the law.

-Most bat groups have one or more trainers, who are licensed to train unlicensed trainees in some or all of the activities covered under the licence.
+Most bat groups have one or more trainers, who are licensed to train people to undertake all of the activities covered under the VBRV licence.
 The training can take approximately two years with the trainee acquiring both knowledge (e.g. bat biology and ecology) and practical experience (e.g. being able to identify whether bats are present, the species and the type of roost, giving advice on different issues, communicating effectively with the public).

 The first step for anyone interested in training for this type of licence is to join your local bat group, get involved with the group's activities and projects and find out who the trainers are within the group.

 The Bat Workers Manual is an essential tool for anyone training for a roost visitor licence.